Is DIY Payroll Worth It?

-On the surface, running payroll sounds like a simple task: you put in your employees’ hours or salaried rate, calculate the amount for that payroll, and pay them, right?
+On the surface, running payroll may sound like a simple task: you put in your employees’ hours and rate or weekly salary, calculate the amount for that payroll, and pay them, right?

 Many small business owners don’t realize that payroll calculation involves more than multiplying hours worked by the hourly rate each pay period.
 Payroll done right includes compliance with federal and state taxes plus local tax laws and regulations in some cases.
 If you plan on doing payroll yourself, we have some tips that can help you make the process easier.
 Alternatively, if you get to the end and realize you want nothing to do with running payroll on your own, we can guide you in what to look for when choosing an online payroll provider.

 DIY Payroll 101